any-docs/css/content/guides/scroll-driven_animations/timelines/index.md

 #### Animation duration

-You may have noticed that the {{cssxref("animation-duration")}} component of the `animation` shorthand was set to `1ms`.
+You may have noticed that the `animation-duration` component of the `animation` shorthand was set to `1ms`.
 When creating [CSS scroll-driven animations](/guides/Scroll-driven_animations), specifying an `animation-duration` value does not affect the duration of the animation, and shouldn't be necessary.
 However, durations can affect non-linear view progress animation timelines, and Firefox requires a non-zero `animation-duration` to apply an animation to an element.
 For these reasons, it is common practice to set `animation-duration` to `1ms`.

 Setting `animation-duration: 1ms` ensures that the animation works in Firefox, the animation effect is consistent across all browsers, and the animation is hidden if a browser doesn't support view progress animation timelines.
 If the browser supports keyframe animations, the animation will not be visible to the user.
 However, the animation still happens, and animation events are fired.

 ### Anonymous scroll progress timelines

 You don't have to name your scroll progress timeline.
 Instead, you can associate an _anonymous scroll progress timeline_ with the animation.
-In this case, the `animation-timeline` of the element to animate is set to a {{cssxref("animation-timeline/scroll", "scroll()")}} function.
+In this case, the `animation-timeline` of the element to animate is set to a `scroll()` function.
 The function selects the scroller that provides the scroll progress timeline and the scroll axis to use based on the optional arguments you pass to it.
 One parameter is a [`<scroller>`](/reference/properties/animation-timeline/scroll#scroller) keyword defining the relationship of the scroller element to the current element (`nearest`, `root`, or `self`).
 The other is the scrollbar [`<axis>`](/reference/properties/animation-timeline/scroll#axis) value (`block`, `inline`, `y`, or `x`).

 This example uses all the same CSS as the previous example, except for the `animation-timeline`, which we set to a `scroll()` function.
 We are also overriding the size of the container to change the direction of the scroll: